fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 measurements; scheduler points whose three-run max/min exceeds 1.3 remain ``unstable``.
 The TP1 frontier refinement and the formal PP2/PP4 sweeps use three warmups followed by seven timed runs.
 Their medians resist periodic scheduler slow samples while plots retain the complete min/max range.
-PP2 uses 11 points over G=16--4096 and PP4 uses 13 over G=16--8192; three-run capacity probes at G=6144/16384 confirm request-queue plateaus.
-Engine startup was excluded and Radix cache was disabled.
+PP2 and PP4 both use the exact MCore PP global-batch grid:
+``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024, 1536, 2048``.
+Engine startup was excluded
+and Radix cache was disabled.
 SGLang workers do not expose PyTorch allocator peak, so the horizontal axis uses the busiest GPU's post-generation NVML device-memory usage.
-Non-PP topologies use ``memory_fraction_static=0.5``.
-That setting made each PP stage plateau prematurely at 13--16 GiB, so the formal PP2/PP4 sweeps uniformly use 0.8.
-The horizontal axis includes this static KV pool and is not directly comparable to Vision peak allocated memory.
-The static KV pool and MiB-resolution NVML readings can give different G values the same horizontal coordinate.
+Every topology uses the same ``memory_fraction_static=0.5``.
+The horizontal axis includes the static KV pool reserved at Engine initialization, so PP2/PP4 already use about 12.7 GiB at G=16.
+This is not batch-activation memory and is not numerically comparable with MCore ``cuda_peak_allocated``.
+The static KV pool and
+MiB-resolution NVML readings can give different G values the same horizontal coordinate.
 The CSV retains every measurement, while lines connect only the throughput-memory Pareto frontier.
 Only the